Detailed Black Health Icon

 Practicum

 The practicum is an essential part of a learner’s program.
 It is both a graduation requirement and an extension of in-class learning.
 The practicum asks you to apply the skills, theories, and concepts that you learned in your classes in an entry-level work experience situation.
+If suitable and approved, some students do have practicum placements at their current employment, therefore payment is decided between your employer and the student.

 Practicum must begin and end within the dates outlined in your program schedule and enrolment contract.
 Practicum is a full-time, unpaid commitment, and is jointly-procured — where you work directly with our Practicum team to obtain a training-related placement.
 Your active participation with our Practicum team in the search for your practicum placement will enhance your career development skills, industry networking opportunities, and professional communication skills.